cse80/cse80.github.io/README.md

-# Computing for Computer Scientists
+# CSE 80: Linux and the Command Line

 This repository holds the sources for the course homepage for CSE80 ("Unix Lab"), a course for early-career CS students at the UC San Diego.